HXDcircuit

 A 4-layer PCB is a multilayer printed circuit board that adds two internal layers for power and ground based on a double-layer PCB.
 It is commonly used in complex or high-speed electronic circuits.
 A typical structure is as follows:

-A 4-layer PCB offers better signal integrity, stronger EMI shielding, and higher routing density, but the manufacturing cost is higher.
+A 4-layer PCB improves signal integrity, EMI shielding, and routing density, but costs more to manufacture.

 Differences in Via Types

-In terms of via technology, 2-layer PCBs only support through-hole vias.
-In contrast, 4-layer PCBs support advanced blind and buried vias, allowing for connections between internal layers or between internal and outer layers.
-This flexibility makes it easy to handle complex routing for fine-pitch components like BGAs while also saving valuable surface space.
+4-layer PCBs support blind and buried vias.
+These vias connect internal layers.
+They can also connect internal and outer layers.
+This flexibility makes it easy to handle complex routing for fine-pitch components like BGAs.

 Differences in Impedance Control